-- 3. Follow up measures at the BPU/BCP/reception centre - (a) Rules for security body searches and evidence collection in the BPU/BCP/reception centre; The GO shall follow the instructions of the border guard of the Host member state, in case of any suspicious act (corruption, break of human rights) the Head of Local Coordinator. - (b) Basic human needs met prior the reception activities;
+Rules for security body searches and evidence collection in the BPU/BCP/reception centre; The GO shall follow the instructions of the border guard of the Host member state, in case of any suspicious act (corruption, break of human rights) the Head of Local Coordinator.

+(a) Basic human needs met prior the reception activities;

-Members of the EBGTs shall, prior to any other action described below, and when required, support the host MS authority rendering the basic human needs of apprehended persons such as food and medical assistance, etc intercepted/apprehended expresses, in any way, a fear of suffering serious harm if (s)he is returned to his/her country of origin or former habitual residence, or if he/she asks for asylum.
+Members of the EBGTs shall, prior to any other action described below, and when required, support the host MS authority rendering the basic human needs of apprehended persons such as food and medical assistance, etc.